-In the absence of disease, up to 90% of the body pool of oxalate is produced by hepatic metabolism and the other 10% is provided by the oxalate in food.
-However, in the presence of gastrointestinal disease, the percentage absorbed from food can be much greater.
+In the absence of disease, up to 90% of the body pool of oxalate is produced by hepatic metabolism and the other 10% is provided by oxalate contained in various foods.
+However, in the presence of gastrointestinal diseases that cause fat malabsorption the percentage absorbed from food can be much greater.
 The oxalate content of fruits and vegetables is quite variable, some being quite high and others virtually zero.

 Plasma oxalate concentration is a reflection of the body pool size.
 When the pool increases, oxalate may precipitate in tissues and cause toxicity.
 Plasma oxalate pool size can be increased in various situations:

--Increased production and accumulation results from an abnormality in at least 2 different enzymes.
 Alanine glyoxalate transferase is necessary for the conversion of glycolate to alanine.
-A deficiency or intracellular mistargeting of this hepatic enzyme results in increased oxalate production (primary hyperoxaluria I).
-Hepatic glycolate reductase/hydroxypyruvate reductase deficiency results in increased glyceric acid formation, which eventually leads to increased oxalate production (primary hyperoxaluria II).
+A deficiency or intracellular mistargeting of this hepatic enzyme results in increased oxalate production (primary hyperoxaluria type1).

--Pool size of oxalate can be increased by increased absorption from the intestines after consuming large amounts of oxalate-rich foods such as rhubarb, nuts, chocolate, or tea.
+Increased oxalate load can be caused by increased absorption from the intestines after consuming large amounts of oxalate-rich foods such as rhubarb, spinach, or nuts.

-Management of patients with primary hyperoxaluria and renal failure is difficult.
+Management of patients with PH and renal failure is difficult.
 Intensive dialyses are undertaken in an attempt to keep plasma levels below the level at which supersaturation and crystallization can occur in body tissues such as heart and bones (called oxalosis).

-Primary hyperoxaluria is typically diagnosed by measuring oxalate levels in urine.
+PH is typically diagnosed by measuring oxalate levels in urine.
 However, as kidney function decreases, the renal excretion of oxalate also decreases.
 In such situations, plasma oxalate levels may be informative.
 Although plasma oxalate increases in CKD patients without PH, values are much higher in those CKD patients who do have PH.
 Plasma oxalate is often used to monitor these patients during critical periods in and around kidney transplantation, dialysis, or liver transplantation.

 Assessing the body pool size of oxalate.
 The settings in which it has been most useful include patients with enzyme deficiencies, such as primary hyperoxaluria, which result in overproduction of oxalate or patients with enteric hyperoxaluria (EH).

-In the presence of renal insufficiency, 3 uses of plasma oxalate are:
+In the presence of chronic kidney disease (CKD), 3 uses of plasma oxalate are:

--As an aid to maintaining plasma oxalate at levels below that which supersaturation occurs
+-An aid in maintaining plasma oxalate levels below supersaturation (25-30 mcmol/L)

 In nonacidified plasma specimens values near the reference range increase an average of 50% due to spontaneous oxalate generation.